-Agreement between Insmed Incorporated and Ajinomoto er 15, 2015 (incorporated by reference from Exhibit 10.1 to Report on Form 10-Q filed November 6, 2015).

-hish Services Agreement between Insmed Incorporated and of November 30, 2016 (incorporated by reference from ated's Annual Report on Form 10-K filed February 23, ish Services Agreement between Insmed Incorporated and of December 18, 2018 (incorporated by reference from orated's Annual Report on Form 10-K filed on February 22, ment between Insmed Incorporated and Patheon UK 2017 (incorporated by reference from Exhibit 10.39 to port on Form 10-K filed February 23, 2018).

-between Insmed Incorporated and Patheon UK Limited, orporated by reference from Exhibit 10.40 to Insmed Form 10-K filed February 23, 2018).

-er 4, 2016, between Insmed Incorporated and AstraZeneca om Exhibit 10.29 to Insmed Incorporated's Annual Report 2017).

-July 1, 2016, by and between Insmed Incorporated and CIP C (incorporated by reference from Exhibit 10.1 to Insmed on Form 10-Q filed August 4, 2016).

-er 11, 2018, by and between Insmed Incorporated and (incorporated by reference from Exhibit 10.1 to Insmed Form 8-K filed on September 17, 2018).

-ted (filed herewith).

-filed herewith).

-s, Chair and Chief Executive Officer (Principal Executive pursuant to Rules 13a-14(a) and 15d-14(a) promulgated et of 1934, as adopted pursuant to Section 302 of the d herewith).

-hief Financial Officer (Principal Financial Officer and Insmed Incorporated, pursuant to Rules 13a-14(a) and Securities Exchange Act of 1934, as adopted pursuant to y Act of 2003 (filed herewith).

-s, Chair and Chief Executive Officer (Principal Executive pursuant to 18 USC Section 1350, as adopted pursuant to y Act of 2003 (filed herewith).

-Certification of Sara Bonstein, Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) of Insmed Incorporated, pursuant to 18 USC Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2003 (filed herewith).

-The following materials from Insmed Incorporated's Annual Report on Form 10-K for the year ended December 31, 2020 formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2020 and 2019, (ii) Consolidated Statements of Comprehensive Loss for the years ended December 31, 2020, 2019 and 2018, (iii) Consolidated Statements of Shareholders' Equity for the years ended December 31, 2020, 2019 and 2018, (iv) Consolidated Statements of Cash Flows for the years ended December 31, 2020, 2019, and 2018, and (v) Notes to the Consolidated Financial Statements, and (vi) Cover Page.

-- The cover page from the Annual Report on Form 10-K for the year ended December 31, 2020, formatted in iXBRL and contained in Exhibit 101. - \ Certain portions of this exhibit have been redacted. - \\ Management contract or compensatory plan or arrangement.
+10.25.1 First Amendment to Lease Agreement, dated October 1, 2016, between CIP II/AR Bridgewater Holdings LLC and Insmed Incorporated (incorporated by reference from Exhibit 10.2 to Insmed Incorporated's Quarterly Report on Form 10-Q filed May 7, 2019).
+10.25.2 Second Amendment to Lease Agreement, dated October 1, 2016, between CIP II/AR Bridgewater Holdings LLC and Insmed Incorporated (incorporated by reference from Exhibit 10.3 to Insmed Incorporated's Quarterly Report on Form 10-Q filed May 7, 2019).
+10.26 Lease Agreement, dated September 11, 2018, by and between Insmed Incorporated and Exeter 700 Route 202/206, LLC (incorporated by reference from Exhibit 10.1 to Insmed Incorporated's Current Report on Form 8-K filed on September 17, 2018).
+10.27 Sales Agreement, dated as of February 25, 2021, by and between Insmed Incorporated and SVB Leerink LLC (incorporated by reference from Exhibit 10.1 to Insmed Incorporated's Current Report on Form 8-K filed on February 25, 2021).
+21.1 Subsidiaries of Insmed Incorporated (filed herewith).
+23.1 Consent of Ernst & Young LLP (filed herewith).
+31.1 Certification of William H. Lewis, Chair and Chief Executive Officer (Principal Executive Officer) of Insmed Incorporated, pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes Oxley Act of 2003 (filed herewith).
+31.2 Certification of Sara Bonstein, Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) of Insmed Incorporated, pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes Oxley Act of 2003 (filed herewith).
+32.1 Certification of William H. Lewis, Chair and Chief Executive Officer (Principal Executive Officer) of Insmed Incorporated, pursuant to 18 USC Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2003 (filed herewith).
+32.2 Certification of Sara Bonstein, Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) of Insmed Incorporated, pursuant to 18 USC Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2003 (filed herewith).
+101 The following materials from Insmed Incorporated's Annual Report on Form 10-K for the year ended December 31, 2021 formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2021 and 2020, (ii) Consolidated Statements of Comprehensive Loss for the years ended December 31, 2021, 2020 and 2019, (iii) Consolidated Statements of Shareholders' Equity for the years ended December 31, 2021, 2020 and 2019, (iv) Consolidated Statements of Cash Flows for the years ended December 31, 2021, 2020, and 2019, and (v) Notes to the Consolidated Financial Statements, and (vi) Cover Page.
+104 The cover page from the Annual Report on Form 10-K for the year ended December 31, 2021, formatted in iXBRL and contained in Exhibit 101.
+Certain portions of this exhibit have been redacted.

+Management contract or compensatory plan or arrangement.